alpine9000/squirt/README.md

-# squirt
-## Transfer files from unix to Amiga with no security
+# squirt - transfer files from unix to Amiga with no security

 This is for pushing files from a unix box to an Amiga.